Three Kingdoms: after Revealing That He Traveled Through Time, Emperor Ling of the Han Dynasty Lost His Mentality

 About This Novel

 Traveling back to the late Eastern Han Dynasty, in order to survive, Wang Bin chose to reveal his identity as a time traveler to Emperor Ling of the Han Dynasty.
 Emperor Ling of the Han Dynasty: "Are you from the future?
-Then tell me, can I, the great Han Dynasty, be passed down to all ages?"
-Wang Bin: "A few decades after your death, the Great Han Dynasty died."
+Then tell me, can I, the great Han, be passed down to all generations?"
+Wang Bin: "A few decades after your death, the great man died."
 Emperor Ling of the Han Dynasty: "What?
-How did I, the great Han Dynasty, die?"
+How did I, a great man, die?"
 Wang Bin: "After your death, Cao Cao took the emperor to order the princes.
-After Cao Cao's death, his son Cao Pi proclaimed himself the emperor on behalf of the Han Dynasty and established Cao Wei."
+After Cao Cao's death, his son Cao Pi proclaimed himself emperor on behalf of the Han Dynasty and established Cao Wei."
 Emperor Ling of the Han Dynasty: "This?
 Didn't Cao Mengde say that he only wanted to be the general who conquered the west?
-I am mentally shattered!"
+My mentality is broken!"

 What Readers Think